vannguyengd/gooddata-ui/docs/19_webcomponents_authentication.md

 If you need more control over the authentication flow, you can also [authenticate the user programmatically](#programmatic-authentication).

 Currently, the only valid value for the `auth` parameter is `sso`.
 When set, the script will check the authentication status and, if needed, the script will redirect the user to the SSO login page.
-See more about [`?auth=sso` below](#gooddatacn-and-gooddata-cloud-sso).
+See more about [`?auth=sso` below](#automatic-authentication).

 If the `auth` parameter is not provided or has a value other than `sso`, the library will not run the auto-authentication and will expect you to run the [programmatic authentication](#programmatic-authentication).
 Meanwhile, all custom elements present on the page will render a loading animation.

 > All your users must have a GoodData account and have access to your GoodData workspace.
-Ifs users do not have a GoodData account or do not have access to the workspace, see [Grant users access to your workspace].
+Ifs users do not have a GoodData account or do not have access to the workspace, see [Grant users access to your workspace][1].

 ## Programmatic authentication